 Our department and the MCI Career Center regularly provide up-to-date information about internship positions and the situation on the labor market in general.

 As part of practice-oriented projects, students are provided with the opportunity to work with local and international businesses.
 This allows them to immediately apply their newly acquired knowledge in practice and in collaboration with the project team.
 Their theoretical knowledge is further deepened by a mandatory internship of several weeks duration.

 I have chosen the study program Business & Management because international relations are getting more and more important in business life.
 This program provides the education I seek for taught in the language that is most important to an internationally active company.

-Veronika Keuschnigg, BA, Graduate of the study program Business & Management
+Veronika Keuschnigg, BA; Graduate of the study program Business & Management, Austria

 MCI Alumni & Friends provides a dynamic service platform promoting contacts, image, professional careers, and personal development of MCI and its graduates.
 We are delighted with all the graduates who choose to stay in touch even long after completion of their studies, and allowing us to be a part of their various careers: